bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 50°
-- Cloudy
+- Clear
-- 61% humidity
+- 52% humidity
-- 14 mph wind
+- 12 mph wind
-- 100% cloud cover
+- 9% cloud cover
 - 40 AQI 🟩
 - 1 inches of rain and 0.62 inches of snow expected in the next 72 hours